 Preserving and protecting the health, safety and wellbeing of staff is critical for the NHS as we respond to COVID-19.
 Employers should continue to implement health, safety and wellbeing measures, undertake and regularly review risk assessments (where required) to support and protect staff, and ensure that all NHS staff follow guidance for social distancing and the use of PPE.

-Prerana Issar, NHS Chief People Officer, and Dr Nikita Kanani, medical director for primary care sent a letter with information on supporting clinically extremely vulnerable staff and next steps for employers and organisations.
+In March 2020, Prerana Issar, NHS Chief People Officer, and Dr Nikita Kanani, medical director for primary care sent a letter with information on supporting clinically extremely vulnerable staff and next steps for employers and organisations.

 Everyone is currently advised to work from home where possible.
 If staff cannot work from home, the government are no longer advising that they do not attend the workplace.
 For staff members in this category, the NHS will support staff to stay well and contributing to work, where adjustments can be made to enable staff to work from home.
-Employers should follow our guidance on supporting staff to work from home and develop specific local support for those working from home.

 Evidence is still limited about the ongoing impact of protection from the vaccine for those with underlying health conditions.
 Staff should be encouraged to discuss any concerns with their manager and employers should make every effort to make adjustments where possible and to make adjustments based on individual circumstances.